ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 implicitly trusted is often referred to as a Root of Trust.

-Implicit trust can also be tied to the communications link over which the attestation Evidence is conveyed.
+Implicit trust can also be tied to the communications link over which the Evidence is conveyed.
 As an example, the Attester and Verifier can communicate over a link that is established using a Root of Trust.
 An example of such communicaitons is over a cellular link, where the link is established by the Attester leveraging a secure element (e.g. SIM card).
 The Verifier may have esablished the communications link and verified